lafnlab/Amore/docs/admin/admin-manual.md

 Administrators can approve posts that have been flagged for moderation.
 Doing so removes the flag from the post and removes the post from the queue.

 ### Metadata
+**Amore** v0.3 has several types of data that don't fit easily into other categories.
+For each of the following types of data, administrators can add, list, edit, and remove records from their tables:
++ Currencies
++ Eye colors
++ Genders
++ Hair colors
++ Locales
++ Nationalities
++ Places
++ Relationship statuses
++ Sexualities
++ Spoken languages
++ Time zones

+In the future, the `currencies` table may go away or be converted to a plugin.
+Also the `locales` table will probably only be updated when actual locales are added or deleted.